-- 1. Holidays
+Holidays

-- a) Shabbat
+Shabbat

-- B) Rosh HaShanah
+Rosh HaShanah

-- c) Yom Kippur
+Yom Kippur

-- d) Sukkot
+Sukkot

-- e) Shemini Atzeret
+Shemini Atzeret

-- f) Simchat Torah
+Simchat Torah

-- g) Chanukah
+Chanukah

-- i) Purim
+Purim

-- j) Passover ("Pesach" in Hebrew)
+Passover ("Pesach" in Hebrew)

-- k) Shavuot
+K) Shavuot

 ATTENDANCE

 If a student is absent or seriously incapacitated through illness for a considerable portion, but less than half, of a semester, the student's course load may be reduced.
 In all cases, if a student is absent from any course for any cause for more than half a semester, the course will not be counted, and the student will receive a grade of W or G in the course.
 Customarily, students wait 20 minutes when an instructor is delayed for class.